Jean-Claude Van Damme

 He became a popular action film star and followed up with commercially successful films such as Cyborg, Kickboxer (both 1989), Lionheart, Death Warrant (both 1990), Double Impact (1991), Universal Soldier (1992), Nowhere to Run, Hard Target (both 1993), Timecop, Street Fighter (both 1994), Sudden Death (1995), The Quest, which marked his directorial debut, and Maximum Risk (both 1996).
 He achieved sex symbol status in the late 1980s and early 1990s.
 Between 1993 and 1998, three Hong Kong filmmakers collaborated with Van Damme for their debuts in Western cinema: John Woo, Tsui Hark, and Ringo Lam.
 After a decline in popularity in the late 1990s and early 2000s, he returned to prominence with the critically acclaimed crime drama JCVD (2008), in which he starred as a fictional version of himself.
 His big return to the action genre was in The Expendables 2 (2012), in which he starred as the villain, opposite Sylvester Stallone's character.

-From thereon, he continued starring in action films and doing extensive voice work, appearing in the well-received Enemies Closer (2013), The Bouncer, Kickboxer: Retaliation (both 2018), Minions: The Rise of Gru (2022), and Darkness of Man (2024), among others.
-In television, he starred in the Ridley Scott-produced Jean-Claude Van Johnson (2016–2017).
+From there on, he continued starring in action films and doing extensive voice work, appearing in the well-received Enemies Closer (2013), The Bouncer, Kickboxer: Retaliation (both 2018), Minions: The Rise of Gru (2022), and Darkness of Man (2024), among others.
+In television, he starred in the Ridley Scott–produced Jean-Claude Van Johnson (2016–2017).
 Regarded as an icon of action and martial arts cinema, his films have grossed over $3.3 billion worldwide, making him one of the most successful action stars of all time.
 Outside his film career, he has publicly supported various conservationist causes and animal rights organisations.